Here’s Your Ultimate 2025 Guide to the Best 17 Char Kway Teow Stalls in Singapore That’ll Wok Your World

 No. 18 Zion Road Fried Kway Teow

 Judging by the framed newspaper article of Singapore’s Prime Minister Lee Hsien Loong hanging proudly at the stall, it says a lot about the reputation of No. 18 Zion Road Fried Kway Teow.
 Despite his fame, owner Mr. Ho is friendly and approachable.
 He cooks each batch upon order and the portion is one of the most generous in Singapore.
-The basic $3 plate has everything from Chinese sausages, fish cakes, cockles, eggs to bean sprouts and chives.
+The stall’s rendition of char kway teow boasts a robust wok hei, generous portions of fish cake and cockles, and a hint of spiciness that elevates the dish.
+Each plate of Char Kway Teow has everything from Chinese sausages, fish cakes, cockles, eggs to bean sprouts and chives.
 The noodles were soft and moist and perfectly enveloped in the greasy sauce that was savoury with a hint of sweetness.
+The stall earns a spot on the Michelin Bib Gourmand list, solidifying its reputation as one of Singapore’s top char kway teow destinations.
 To be honest, it is still our favourite thus far.

 No.18 Zion Road Fried Kway Teow